ImagicTheCat/Tsux/README.md

 }
 ```

 All the requests will be send to the application.
-Read the nginx manual for an advanced configuration (for example, if you want deserve static files outside the app).
+Read the nginx manual for an advanced configuration (for example, if you want to deserve static files outside the app).

 ## Launch
 You will probably need `spawn-fcgi` to launch your application :